kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 * Commit URL: You can follow this link to the actual commit on Github.
 * Build URL: You can follow this link to the actual Github Action for this commit.
 * State: COMPLIANT means that the promised evidence for this artifact has been provided.
+* History: This shows the history of the artifact:
+   * Artifact was created on on 22nd August.
-* Evidence.
-The artifact has attached evidence for `branch-coverage`.
+   * The artifact has attached evidence for `branch-coverage`.
 This evidence was reported from the CI-pipeline.
-* Approvals: The `runner` service has continuous deployment; it requires no manual approval step.
-Kosli also supports a manual approval of an artifact before deployment.
-* Deployments.
-The artifact was deployed to `aws-beta` on 22nd August, and to `aws-prod` one minute later.
+   * The CI-pipeline reported that the artifact would be deployed to `aws-beta` on 22nd August, and to `aws-prod` one minute later.
+   * The artifact was reported to run in `aws-beta` and `aws-prod` a minute later.
-It exited both `aws-beta` and `aws-prod` 2 days later at the times given.
+   * The artifact exited both `aws-beta` and `aws-prod` 2 days later at the times given.

 <!--